 This handy cleaning product is made for RVs.
 Clean up messes in the kitchen, the bathroom, the picnic table, and anywhere else that needs a quick swipe.
-There are a wide range of disposable cleaning wipes available at grocery and discount stores.
+There is a wide range of disposable cleaning wipes available at grocery and discount stores.

 9. RV GPS

 Tired of always getting lost along the way?
-Why not purchase an RV specific GPS?
+Why not purchase an RV-specific GPS?
 This is a great way to explore new places without any problems.
-An RV specific GPS will allow you to find routes based on the height and weight restrictions of your RV.
-They also include RV specific services such as truck stops and repair shops.
+An RV-specific GPS will allow you to find routes based on the height and weight restrictions of your RV.
+They also include RV-specific services such as truck stops and repair shops.
 There are lots of options for an RV GPS.
 A few of the most popular are the Garmin RV Portable GPS Navigator, the Rand McNally RV GPS, and the Magellan RoadMate.

 10. Two Way Radios

 Sometimes we have to go back to the basics.
 The two-way radios can be a great tool for your next RV trip.
 Use them to give parking directions, or keep in touch if you are traveling in separate vehicles.
-Cell service is not always reliable, and two way radio are a great back up.
+Cell service is not always reliable, and two-way radio are a great backup.
 And let’s face it — they are also fun to use!

 11. Mini Solar Device Charger

 If you want to keep your small electronic devices charged, a mini solar charger such as the Solio Bolt will come in handy.
 Simply place it in the sun during the day and let nature take care of the rest.
 You can use it to charge your phone, tablet, electric razor, or toothbrush.